The course may be accessed from a computer, tablet, or mobile device. Internet access is required as are speakers for audio.

 Yes, you can resume on any device exactly where you left off, even mid-video.
 You can resume play on any device, including mobile, tablet, laptop, or desktop.

 I would like more information about the CE and Certificate Program through Purdue University

 The Advanced Certificate Program is designed for people with demanding schedules.
 Courses may be taken in any order.
 On your own schedule — at your own pace.

-You will complete eight online courses with activities and discussions to build your knowledge and skill sets.
+You will complete a practicum and seven online courses with activities and discussions to build your knowledge and skill sets.
 Each course includes "Check Your Knowledge" activities to assist in preparing for the course final exam.